rgollancz/makers-bnb/README.md

 I don't want to be able to book unavailable spaces

 -----
-Bonus
+User
 -----

 As a user
 So that I can list a space
-I want to be able to sign up as a host

-As a user
-So that I can rent a space
-I want to be able to sign up as a client
+I want to be able to sign up

 ```